Xetibo/ReSet-Doc/sections/existing_plugin_functionality.typ

 create monitor arrangements, change their resolution/refresh rate and more.

-The second plugin is a keyboard layout plugin, which allows users to add, remove or rearrange layouts to their preferred order.
+The second plugin is a keyboard layout plugin, which allows users to add, remove and rearrange layouts to their preferred order.

 Both of these plugins should offer both a daemon implementation and a graphical user interface.